 Medication chart is provided to the patient to ensure proper compliance of prescribed medications Regular follow up is advised.

-Book your appointment today with a hernia doctor at Max Hospitals, the best hernia treatment hospital in Delhi, India.
+Book your appointment today with a hernia specialist doctor at Max Hospitals, the best hospital for hernia surgery in Delhi, India.